 Aluminum Composite Material

-Aluminum composite material sometimes called signboard, dibond or epanel.
+Aluminum composite material is sometimes called signboard, Dibond, or panel.
 It is composed of two sheets of thin aluminum with a solid plastic or polyethylene core.
-Great material for mid to long term outdoor signs or construction sites It does not warp in long term heat or moisture.
+Great material for mid to long-term outdoor signs or construction sites It does not warp in long-term heat or moisture.
 This is a great choice for pole signs for outdoor uses.